bricelabelle/snipe-it-bulkedit/README.md

 5. Enter your Snipe-it server URL and API key on the Setup.gs script.
 6. Save, then close and reopen your sheet.
 You should now see a "Run Command" option in the menu bar.
 7. Create a tab in your sheet called "Errors".
 Any assets that cannot be checked in or out for some reason will show up there each time you run the command.
+8. Create another tab in your sheet called "Locations" (You can hide this tab after you create it if you want).
-8. Go back to your main tab and scan or enter asset tags in any single column.
+9. Go back to your main tab and scan or enter asset tags in any single column.
 I use the Barcode to PC app. https://barcodetopc.com/
-9. Highlight the tags you just entered and then choose an option from the Run Command menu.
+10. Highlight the tags you just entered and then choose an option from the Run Command menu.

 NOTE: You may need to first run one of the test functions manually (in the script editor) so Google will have you authorize the script's permissions.